 Westminster is a larger medium-sized city located in the state of Colorado.
 With a population of 113,130 people and 30 constituent neighborhoods, Westminster is the ninth largest community in Colorado.

 Housing costs in Westminster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Westminster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Westminster isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westminster are a mix of both white- and blue-collar jobs.
 Overall, Westminster is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Westminster who work in office and administrative support (14.42%), management occupations (11.80%), and sales jobs (11.15%).

 Also of interest is that Westminster has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Westminster are very well educated compared to the average community in the nation: 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.
+The education level of Westminster citizens is very high relative to the national average among all cities (21.84%): 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.

 The per capita income in Westminster in 2010 was $32,330, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $129,320 for a family of four.
 However, Westminster contains both very wealthy and poor people as well.